miekg/dnsv2/README.md

     creation, as you can just take a Bytes() from the header as well.
 Bytes is a bad name.

 * Make RRSet a first class citizen, i.e get those from a message, mem friendly struct?

+* Implement compression for CNAME, MX, NS, PTR, and SOA.